 - Core topic similarity (subtopics only) is calculated using HubSpot propriety machine learning and measures the similarity of your subtopic to your core topic on a scale of 0 to 100%.
 The higher your percentage, the more closely related your subtopic is to your core topic.

-- In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Content > Strategy.
+- In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to Marketing > Planning and Strategy > Content Strategy.

-- Click the name of a topic cluster.
+- Click the name of a topic cluster in your dashboard.

 - Click into a subtopic bubble or your core topic bubble to open the sidebar on the right.
 Your metrics will appear at the top.

-Why do my validation metrics read No data?If your subtopic validation metrics don’t pull in any data, it could be due to the following:
+Why do my validation metrics read No data?If your subtopic validation metrics don’t populate with any data, it could be due to the following:

-- Moz (domain authority) or SEMRush (monthly search volume) do not have any data to pass for this metric.
+- Moz (domain authority) or SEMRush (monthly search volume) do not have any data for this metric.

-- The locale of your topic cluster is set to a location that does not have any search volume for your topic.
-For example, if you have a language-specific topic but your locale is set to be a country that does not speak that language, you may not have any search data.
-You can see locales available for monthly search volume and subtopic suggestions from SEMrush databases here.
+- Your topic cluster is set to a country that does not have any search volume for your topic.
+For example, if you have a language-specific topic but your topic cluster is configured for a country that does not speak that language, you may not have any search data.
+You can see locales available for monthly search volume and subtopic suggestions from SEMrush databases.